bz-hashtag-0780/Flow-Zero-to-Jacob/quests/03_ch3_quests.md

   /*** AREA 4 ***/
   /**************/

-    // a: read and write
+    // a: read // write in a transaction but not in a script
     // b: read
     // c: no access
     // d: no access